cellog/ion-router/README.md

 ### Internal linking with `<Link>`

-Note that if we want to set up a menu of urls, react-redux-saga-router provides a `<Link>` component that should be used for all internal links.
+Note that if we want to set up a menu of urls, ion-router provides a `<Link>` component that should be used for all internal links.
 It uses the `to` prop in place of href.
 An onClick handler may be passed to handle the click in a custom fashion.
 All other props will be passed through to the internal `<a>`